Toggle Menu

 • Hormonal changes and infertility

-Health Risks due to Binging and Recurrent Vomiting
+• Health Risks due to Binging and Recurrent Vomiting

-• Seizures, arrhythmias and cardiovascular death from electrolyte imbalances
+• Seizures, arrhythmias, and cardiovascular death from electrolyte imbalances

 • Esophageal (Mallory-Weiss) Tears, which can cause life-threatening bleeding

-• Fatigue, low blood pressure, dehydration
+• Fatigue, low blood pressure, and dehydration

 • Gastrointestinal difficulties, including constipation and GERD (gastric reflux)